Kogi Korean BBQ

-Kogi Korean BBQ is a fleet of five fusion food trucks in Los Angeles famous both for their combination of Korean with Mexican food and also for their reliance on Internet technology, especially Twitter and YouTube, to spread information about their offerings and locations.
-Highlights of typical fare include Spicy Pork Tacos, Kimchi Quesadillas and Short Rib Sliders.
+Kogi Korean BBQ is a restaurant and food truck chain in Los Angeles that serves Korean-Mexican fusion cuisine.
+It is known for its use of social media, especially Twitter and YouTube, to spread information about locations and offerings, which include bulgogi tacos, kimchi quesadillas, and short rib sliders.
 Its owner/founder, Mark Manguera, a Filipino-American, married into a Korean family and was inspired to combine Mexican and Korean food as a result.
-The food truck has won much recognition, including a Bon Appétit Award in 2009 and "Best New Chef" for Roy Choi by Food & Wine in 2010, the first for a food truck.
+The food truck has won recognitions that include a Bon Appétit Award in 2009 and "Best New Chef" for Roy Choi by Food & Wine in 2010, the first for a food truck.

-Early days
+History

-After several weeks of parking in different locations and not getting any customers, Kogi began going to clubs and giving free samples to bouncers.
-They enjoyed them and spread the word.
+After several weeks of parking in different locations and not getting any customers, Kogi began going to clubs and giving free samples to bouncers, whose recommendations helped increase its popularity.

-Kogi's first big break came when it got the idea outside of Green Door in Hollywood to contact food bloggers about trying the tacos who then wrote about Kogi.
-Its subsequent use of Twitter to announce its location led to considerable buzz on social networking services, leading Newsweek to proclaim Kogi "America's first viral eatery".
+Kogi gained attention when it contacted food bloggers, who then wrote about Kogi.
+Its subsequent use of Twitter to announce its location led Newsweek to describe Kogi as "America's first viral eatery".